fengshun124/CPT105/2024/CPT105-CW2.md

 > - **Option 4D:** Line 11

 **Explanation:**
-- **Q1:** The constructor in Java is a special method with the same name as the class and no return type, used to initialize the instance variables of the class.
+- **Q1:** The constructor in Java is a special method with the same name as the class and no return type, used to initialise the instance variables of the class.
 - **Q2:** Instance variables are declared at the class level and are used to store the state of an object, in this case, `month`, `day`, and `year`.
 - **Q3:** Instance methods are methods that operate on the instance variables of an object, in this case, `printDate`.
 - **Q4:** To follow the encapsulation principle, instance variables should be declared as `private` to restrict direct access from outside the class.